AsenTerziyski/Covid19/README.md

 * Add documentation to README.md to explane how to build, start and access the service
 * Put all into a GitHub repository

-My solution:
+MY SOLUTION:
-If you download code, you can use:
+If you download code, please fill field pass in yml:
     username: root
-    p@zz: Malmsuite3996 -> please replace char 'a' with '@' !
+    password: ....

+SOURCE:

 https://covid19countries.herokuapp.com/country/{COUNTRYCODE}

-Examples:
+EXAMPLES:

 https://covid19countries.herokuapp.com/country/BG